Management of Dyspraxia

 Children with Dyspraxia need support and understanding in the educational system.

-The followings are the common trainings and therapy of Dyspraxia or treatment:
+The followings are the common training and therapy of Dyspraxia or treatment:

-An occupational therapist will first observe how the child manages with everyday functions both at home and at school.
-He will then help the child to develop skills specific to activities which may be troublesome.
+An occupational therapist will first observe how the child manages everyday functions both at home and at school.
+He will then help the child to develop skills specific to activities that may be troublesome.